vrinceanu/sound_of_color/README.md

 # sound of color

-An exploration of the physics and the physiology of light and acoustic waves.
+An exploration of the physics and the perception (physiology) of light and acoustic waves.

 This system has the following parts